westphallm1/mlisp/README.md

-# mlisp
+# slimp
-mlisp (Matt's Lisp Compiler) is a bare-bones partial implementation of Lisp designed with an emphasis on efficient memory utilization.
+slimp (Matt's Lisp Compiler) is a bare-bones partial implementation of Lisp designed with an emphasis on efficient memory utilization.
 ## Configuration
 <code>config.h</code> contains several macros that define the memory region sizes of the interpreter.